 With sucrose and caffeine still coursing through our veins, we tackled the one thing that has to be done on every holiday – the search for gifts for those that have flown our nest.
 One shop, three hoodies, two sweatshirts and four T-shirts later, we threw our bundle on the store counter.
 And then a reminder that it’s important to know where you are and how ‘things are done round here’.
 I asked for a discount, which seemed reasonable given this may well have been one of his bigger sales of the day.
 Go to the equivalent establishment in Marrakesh and you’ll be depriving the store-keeper of his fun if you don’t enthusiastically haggle.
 “We don’t do discounts, sir,” was the rather awkward reply.
 Oh well.

-So weighed down with our purchases, we explored more of the shops and bars, before heading back to Laguna Seca and our home from home.
+So after our day in Monterey and weighed down with our purchases, we explored more of the shops and bars, before heading back to Laguna Seca and our home from home.